AWikia/SkinEvelution/README.md

 Evelution Desktop Skin in two different main Breakpoint Sizes, 705px & 1280px

+# Requirements
+To Run Evelution on your wiki, you must have MediaWiki 1.36 or greater.
+Older versions are not supported

 # Installation
 To Install Evelution, you must download the reposistory first.
 Make a folder called **Evelution** in **Skins** diractory where you have installed MediaWiki and extract the zipped file contents in **Evelution** folder.
 Lastly, put this in **LocalSettings.php**:
 ```php